klhowell/squinter/README.md

 ## Performance
 Squinter is designed to be a thin accessor for SquashFS content and seeks to minimize any extra processing, read-ahead, or other pro-active optimization of what the user may want to do next.
-The only non-passthrough functionality is a cache of previously decompressed metadata.
-As a result, squinter should perform well on the basis of overhead, but perhaps less well for defined tasks like full filesystem extraction.
-While the code has been written not to be wasteful, little attention has been paid to maximizing performance.
+Because decompression time dominates most activities, Squinter maintains caches of:
+* Previously read metadata blocks
+* Previously read file data fragment blocks
+* Currently open file data blocks

+When tail-end or fragment packing is in use, the fragment cache improves full-filesystem dump performance by >10x.
+The metadata cache provides similar value for directory surfing.
+These caches are not currently size-limited or otherwise cleaned, and so they will grow to include all metadata and fragment blocks over the course of a full-filesystem read.
+Data blocks that are dedicated to a single file are not cached once the file is closed.

 Limited performance benches currently consist of surfing the directory tree of a reference SquashFS image.
 When purely reading dir entries, squinter comes in more than 10x faster that squashfs-ng.
-However, when file contents are also read, squinter is about 3x slower than squashfs-ng.
+When file contents are also read, performance is comparable, depending on the compression algorithm.

-Compression algorithm implementations also clearly contribute to the overall performance of Squinter.
+Compression algorithm implementations clearly contribute to the overall performance of Squinter.
 For example, experiments with turning on the 'zlib-ng' feature in flate2 yielded up to 40% data read-speed improvements.
-However, squashfs-ng is an excellent library for users who desire to link a C library.
-Squinter will instead continue to use pure Rust compressor implementations (at least by default) for the time being.
+However, squashfs-ng is already a proven, robust, and performant library for users who can accommodate a C library.
+Squinter will focus on pure Rust compressor implementations (at least by default) for the time being.

 For the below results, the reference SquashFS image was extracted from openwrt-23.05.5-layerscape-armv8_64b-fsl_ls1012a-rdb-squashfs-firmware.bin